hackitmac/hackitmac.github.io/_posts/workshops/2014-01-30-welcome-to-hackbu.md

 It’s like ordering take-out food: you make the request, and everything is assembled, prepared, and delivered to you.

 ## Languages We’ll Be Covering
-The weekly HackBU workshops will cover the basics of web development, and slowly progress to more advanced topics.
+The weekly hackitmac workshops will cover the basics of web development, and slowly progress to more advanced topics.
 Here’s a quick overview of these topics:

 ### HTML
 HTML is the language we use to add structure to our website.
 It defines the content of a web page, and how that web page should be laid out (roughly speaking).
 When you connect to a website, the website returns an HTML document which your browser then reads, parses, and renders to display to you.